-5.5.2.2 Assessment

-To determine the minimum amount of the SCM addition (at a fixed alkali level) to produce a nondeleterious concrete with the test aggregate, plot the expansion test results against the amount of the SCM addition as shown in Fig. 5.
+5.5.2.2 Assessment To determine the minimum amount of the SCM addition (at a fixed alkali level) to produce a non-deleterious concrete with the test aggregate, plot the expansion test results against the amount of the SCM addition as shown in Fig. 5.
 The intersection of the plot and the pre-established acceptance criteria determines the minimum amount of the SCM addition of this combination.
 If the expansion values of all points in the test series are below the expansion acceptance limit, the valid minimum amount of the SCM addition (at the fixed alkali level) is the lowest one of those tested.
-(A safety margin may be applied-see Sect.
-12.)

 If the investigation comprises more than one level of alkali content from cement clinker + admixtures (including alkali boosting), the test results for each alkali level may be plotted separately, displaying the required SCM content for each alkali level.
-Alternatively, the results for a fixed SCM content may be plotted against alkali content as shown in Fig. 6 to determine the critical alkali level of the aggregate with that binder composition.
-(A safety margin may be applied-see Sect.
-12.)
+Alternatively, the results for a fixed SCM content (SCM content is zero in the case of using CEM I (EN 197-1) alone for alkali threshold determination) may be plotted against alkali content as shown in Fig. 6 to determine the critical alkali level of the aggregate with that binder composition.

-Note 29 Useful information could be obtained by petrographic examination of the prisms after the

-Fig. 5 Schematic of the procedure for the determination of the minimum content of an SCM constituent completion of the test to confirmer that ASR caused the expansion.
+Note 25 Useful information could be obtained by petrographic examination of the prisms after the completion of the test to confirmer that ASR caused the expansion.